 Biologics.
 Biologics target the overactive parts of your immune system.
 Most of the ones approved for PsA are also approved for psoriasis.
 These include:

 Combination therapy involves two or more drugs that work together to make you feel better.
 It’s often used to treat both psoriasis and psoriatic arthritis.
 In fact, it’s the most common approach to psoriasis treatment in the United States.

 For example, if your biologic doesn’t seem as effective as it once was, adding methotrexate can boost your body’s response.
 Other combination therapies for psoriatic disease include more than one topical treatment, or a topical treatment plus a disease-modifying drug.

 While various medications can help ease psoriatic disease, there is no cure.
 The main goal of treatment is to get your disease under control.
 To do this, it’s important to take the medications your doctor prescribes.
 You can also reduce your chances of a flare by avoiding disease triggers.

-If you find it hard to reduce or cut out your triggers, tell your doctor, who can recommend a therapist or other medications that support your healthy choices.
+If you find it hard to reduce or avoid your triggers, tell your doctor, who can recommend a therapist or other medications that support your healthy choices.